 How much does it Cost to Travel America?

 Are you thinking about visiting the USA?
 Take a look at our America costs below to help you budget and save for your trip.
-You can also check out how much we’ve spent in each country we’ve travelled through on our travel costs page. *Update: you can read our complete 2016 New England Fall Foliage Guide here.
-This includes tips on where on when to see the best foliage, what to eat, which festivals to visit, how much our fall trip to New England cost and our favourite destinations in New England.*
+You can also read our complete New England Fall Foliage Guide here.
+This includes tips on where and when to see the best foliage, what to eat, which festivals to visit, how much our fall trip to New England cost and our favourite destinations.

 Food Costs in America